ii-pewpewpew-ii/Reddit-clone/README.md

 # Reddit-clone
-A website that mimics the functionalities of the popular community forum application, Reddit, developed using PhpMySQL, HTML, CSS
+A website that mimics the functionalities of the popular community forum application, Reddit, developed using Php,SQL, HTML, CSS